-Twenty-five named scholarships are currently endowed through the Tri Sigma Foundation.
+Twenty-six named scholarships are currently endowed through the Tri Sigma Foundation.
 Total in each of these scholarship funds is $25,000 or more, and awards are made annually from each fund as named scholarships.

 Mary Crumpton Brown Scholarship